-The Criminal Complaint was filed by U.S. Attorney for the Southern District of New York, Preet Bharara, on Friday and unsealed today.
-It also charges a Miami man, Robert Faiella, aka “BTCKing,” with similar offenses in connection with the sale of bitcoin on the Silk Road website.
-More than $1 million in bitcoin sales are alleged to have been transacted between Mr. Shrem’s company and BTCKing.
+The complaint was filed by U.S. Attorney for the Southern District of New York, on Friday and unsealed today.
+It also charges a Miami man, Robert Faiella, aka “BTCKing,” with similar offenses in connection with the sale of Bitcoin on the Silk Road website.
+More than $1 million in Bitcoin sales are alleged to have been transacted between Shrem’s company and BTCKing.

 Marijuana brownies on Silk Road

-Thousands of emails and bank records from the bitcoin exchange (and other sources) and the payment processor it used were obtained by investigators and reviewed for the purposes of the investigation.
-Some of the emails are quite damaging.
-The U.S. Attorney usually has voluminous more damaging evidence but criminal complaints typically contain just enough evidence to demonstrate to the accused the strength of the case against him.
+Thousands of emails and bank records from the Bitcoin exchange (and other sources) and the payment processor it used were obtained by investigators and reviewed for the purposes of the investigation.

 The criminal charges

 According to the criminal complaint, with respect to the charges it is alleged that:

 - BTCKing operated a Bitcoin exchange on the Silk Road website (an anonymous website that accepted just bitcoin for payment for a wide range of services that has since been shut down) without registering pursuant to the Bank Secrecy Act, 31 U.S. Code §5330;

 - BTCKing transmitted funds known to be used for the trafficking of drugs contrary to the Controlled Substances Act;